 My sense of who I was and what I could achieve was simply not at a high level.
 At some point, however, based on encouragement from my father, teachers, and others, I began to develop a stronger sense of self–a sense of self that encouraged me to aim high in my life and to believe that I was capable of incredible things.
 Over time, this sense of self began to stick, and it continued to grow for me.
 A strong sense of self is the most important possible thing you can possess, and developing a strong sense of self will change your life.

-Recently my wife and I have started watching a television show called Bait Car.
-The show is about the police parking a nice car in a bad neighborhood with the keys in it.
+Recently my wife and I have watched a television show called Bait Car.
+The show is about the police parking a nice car in a poor neighborhood with the keys in it.
 The car always gets stolen on the show, and the police have a method for turning off the car as the car thieves are speeding away.
-In most instances, there is more than one person involved in the theft, and sometimes kids talk other kids into stealing the car.
+In most instances, there is over one person involved in the theft, and sometimes kids talk other kids into stealing the car.
 The kid that ultimately steals the car usually does so because he wants to be accepted by the other kids.
 In some neighborhoods and around certain people, our sense of self might be related to committing crimes in order to be accepted.

 Developing a strong sense of self enables us to be happier and more successful and to live better lives.
 Unfortunately, most of us do not live our lives in accordance with our own sense of self and, instead, our sense of self is based too much on what others are doing out in the world, what others have, and what others say about us–these are externals that are irrelevant to what is really inside of us.
 If you have a strong sense of self, then what you do for a living, your past, your religion, your parents, your affiliations, your recognized abilities, and more should not affect your thoughts about what you can accomplish.